CRM · Springfield

 The short answer

-A custom CRM for a Springfield manufacturer, insurer, or healthcare org runs $45,000 to $130,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Springfield manufacturer, insurer, or healthcare org runs $45,000 to $130,000 over 3 to 6 months.
 Off-the-shelf Salesforce, HubSpot, Zoho, and Pipedrive model a clean B2B funnel of net-new logos.
 Valley revenue doesn't work that way: a precision shop lives on repeat RFQs from the same 40 accounts, and a MassMutual-adjacent agency lives on renewals and policy servicing.
 A custom CRM models reorders, quote revisions, and account history instead of a funnel that assumes every deal is new.

 You bought Salesforce or HubSpot because that's what a CRM is supposed to be, then watched your team quietly stop using it.
 The reason is structural.
 Your business in the Pioneer Valley isn't chasing cold logos.
 A precision shop reorders for the same aerospace and medical accounts year after year; an insurance agency near MassMutual renews and cross-sells existing policyholders.
 The standard pipeline stages (Prospect, Qualified, Closed Won) don't describe a repeat RFQ or a renewal, so the data goes stale and your people go back to email and memory.